 This lively district of San Francisco has a selection of decent yet cheap hotels.
 Prices here are far more competitive than down on the Fisherman’s Wharf despite most only being a few blocks away so you get most of the advantages of staying down by the waterfront without the expense.

 $100-$130 a night

 One of our favorite hotels we have visited in any City!
 While far from luxurious, the quirky little hotel leaves a lasting impression.
-From it’s evergreen hallways to it’s small but quaint rooms and boarding schoolesque shared bathrooms we love he San Remo.
-If you have a phobia of Shared Baths definitely avoid!
+From its evergreen hallways to its small but quaint rooms and boarding schoolesque shared bathrooms we love the San Remo.
+If you have a phobia of Shared Baths definitely avoid it!

 We tend to book almost all of our hotel stays through booking.com.
 We find the Hotel Agrrigator is cheapest out the bunch most of the time, and almost always cheaper than booking direct.
 We also find the interface and booking system simple, easy to use and incredibly accurate.
 They now show the final price including all taxes and fees so comparing hotels is easy.

 However, most of all we like the Free Cancelation.
 Our plans change ALOT and having the ability to cancel without charge right up until a few days out is priceless.
 We can also be sure of getting the best price!
 As cancelation is free.
 If you do find a better price you can simply cancel and book at the lower rate.
 EVEN if you find the cheaper price on Booking.com, you can still cancel the original booking and book again at the lowe price.
 We have done this many times and saved $100’s of dollars on our hotel bookings.

 San Francisco boasts one of the best Public Transport systems in the world.
 It is extensive, efficient, Easy, and cheap.
 On top of this, the City is really quite small and most places can simply be walked to.
 It really is one of the few Cities where the top mode of transport is walking (although in most cities you will spend a huge amount of time walking).